 For many reasons, arbitration is an attractive alternative to litigation when resolving high-profile, high-stakes disputes, and it is becoming increasingly popular for M&A disputes, particularly in the cross-border arena.
 To ensure that their contractual expectations are fulfilled, parties to M&A contracts governed by arbitration agreements should carefully consider arbitration’s drawbacks as well as its advantages, and think about how they will be able to obtain relief in the event of a dispute, both pre- and post-closing.

 Jonathan M Moses is a partner at Wachtell, Lipton, Rosen & Katz.
-The author is grateful to his colleagues, including Mark Gordon, Ryan McLeod, Nick Walter, Celia Glass and Nic Molina, for their assistance in preparing this Article.
+The author is grateful to his colleagues, including Mark Gordon, Ryan McLeod, Nick Walter, Celia Glass and Nic Molina, for their assistance in preparing this chapter.

 The parties may also choose to include a provision that the party seeking injunctive relief shall not be forced to post a bond.

 See, e.g., Hexion Specialty Chems., Inc. v.
 Huntsman Corp., 965 A.2d 715, 756-57, 762-63 (Del.
 Ch.
 2008) (granting order for specific performance for buyer to use all efforts to obtain antitrust approval).